graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 [WhatWG URLSearchParams class](https://url.spec.whatwg.org/#interface-urlsearchparams).

-The {query} parameter MUST be the URL-encoded string representation of the Source Text of the Document as specified in
+The {query} parameter MUST be the URL-encoded string representation of the source text of the document as specified in
 [the Language section of the GraphQL specification](https://spec.graphql.org/draft/#sec-Language).

 The {operationName} parameter, if present, must be a URL-encoded string.